-Financial assets within the scope of IAS 39 are classified as either financial assets at fair value through profit or loss, loans and receivables, held-to-maturity investments, and available-for-sale financial assets, as appropriate.
+Financial assets within the scope of IAS 39 are classified as either financial assets at fair value through profit or loss, loans and receivables as appropriate.
 The Group determines the classification of its financial assets at initial recognition.

 All investments are initially recognised at cost, being the fair value of the consideration given and including acquisition charges associated with the investment.